szaimen/nextcloud-easy-test/readme.md

 `-p 127.0.0.1:8443:443`
 This makes the container listen on `localhost` and maps the host port `8443` to the container port `443` so that you are able to access the container by opening https://localhost:8443.

-`--user=www-data`
-This makes sure that every task inside the container runs with the `www-data` user which allows you to run the container securely on your PC.
-(The default is `root` which is insecure.)

 `ghcr.io/szaimen/nextcloud-easy-test:latest`
 This is the image name that you will use as base for the container. `latest` is the tag that will be used.